great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_file_based_data_asset.md

 ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/organize_batches_in_pandas_filesystem_datasource.py my_batching_regex"
 ```

 In the above example, the named group "`year`" will match any four numeric characters in a file name.
-This will result in each of our source data files matching the regular expression.
+This will result in each of our Data Source files matching the regular expression.

 :::tip Why use named groups?